 The Global Innovation Exchange Building (GIE) will be situated on the site of the former St. Michael’s school, on University Avenue West, between Hemlock and Hazel streets.
-It will be home to Laurier's School of Business & Economics and Department of Mathematics.

 The GIE will be designed as a state-of-the-art educational facility.
 Its classrooms and meeting spaces will be equipped with technology to increase collaboration with Laurier’s partners around the globe.
 The exterior design will enhance Laurier’s presence on the University Avenue streetscape, and the design will aim to achieve a minimum of LEED silver certification.

 - Design by Diamond & Schmitt Architects and David Thompson Architect.

 - The estimated project cost is $103 million, including renovations to the Peters Building.